impactoss/impactoss.org/pages/trust/about.md

 ---
-title: "About the Impact Open Source Software Trust"
+title: "To advance global enjoyment of human rights and the realisation of the Sustainable Development Goals through open source technologies."
 meta_title:
 permalink: "/trust/"
-header_image: header.png
+header_image: header-pattern.jpg
-header_title: Hello world
+header_title: The Impact Open Source Software Trust
 ---

 ## Mission Statement

 To advance global enjoyment of human rights and the realisation of the Sustainable Development Goals through open source technologies.

 ## Vision